Secondary Education / World/Foreign Languages Education MEd

 About the Program

-The World/Foreign Languages Education specialization of the Secondary Education program is devoted to providing students with a combination of fluency in the target language and the ability to implement best practices in foreign language pedagogy.
-The World/Foreign Languages Education specialization emphasizes that learning a foreign language also means learning about another way of life and developing intercultural understanding in order to escape a narrow cultural perspective.
+The Secondary Education graduate program's World/Foreign Languages Education specialization is devoted to providing students with a combination of fluency in the target language and the ability to implement best practices in foreign language pedagogy.
+This specialization emphasizes that learning a foreign language also means learning about another way of life and developing intercultural understanding in order to escape a narrow cultural perspective.
 Through the experiences in this program, students gain a deeper understanding of the nature of language and culture.

 Although most graduates work in secondary school settings, the need for foreign language teachers in elementary schools, especially for teachers of Spanish, is increasing.
 In response to this, the World/Foreign Languages Education specialization offers K-12 certification, and the curriculum is designed to equip students with knowledge and skills they can apply in K-12 settings.
 Certification is offered in Chinese, French, German, Italian, Latin, and Spanish.